bythepixel/fullstack-challenge/README.md

 ## Acceptance Criteria
 Instructions are purposely left somewhat open-ended to allow the developer to make some of their own decisions on implementation and design.
 We have provided some initial scaffolding structure/examples, however feel free to make it your own and remove anything unnecessary.

-1. Copy this repository to your own GitHub account (do not fork).
-2. Create a branch off of the `main` branch to do your work on.
+1. Create a branch off of the `main` branch to do your work on.
-3. Chose your own weather API, such as:
+2. Chose your own weather API, such as:
    - https://openweathermap.org/api
    - https://www.weather.gov/documentation/services-web-api
-4. Show a list of users and their current weather.
+3. Show a list of users and their current weather.
    - Use the twenty randomized users generated from the seeder process, each having their own unique location (longitude and latitude).
    - The current weather conditions shown here should be no older than 1 hour.
-5. Clicking a user should open a modal or screen, which shows that user's detailed weather report.
+4. Clicking a user should open a modal or screen, which shows that user's detailed weather report.
    - The current weather conditions shown here should be no older than 1 hour.
-6. Internal API request(s) to retrieve weather data should take no longer than 500ms.
+5. Internal API request(s) to retrieve weather data should take no longer than 500ms.
    - Consider that external APIs could and will take longer than this from time to time and should be accounted for.
-7. The availability of external APIs is not guaranteed and should not cause the page to crash.
+6. The availability of external APIs is not guaranteed and should not cause the page to crash.

+As you complete this challenge, please add comments or TODOs in your code to highlight any improvements or additional functionality you would have implemented if you had more time.
+This could include things like performance optimizations, additional test coverage, refactoring opportunities, or feature enhancements.

+This helps us understand your thought process, prioritization, and awareness of best practices.

 Once completed:
 1. Open a PR to merge the branch you did your work on into the `main` branch so our team can provide code review comments.